-- (7) For the purposes of subsections (2) and (4) of this section, every ballot paper or piece thereof issued to a special voter shall be deemed to have been issued at a polling booth. - (8) Except in the case of the ballot papers or pieces thereof so selected therefrom, the Returning Officer shall inspect only the consecutive numbers on the ballot papers or pieces thereof in the several parcels so opened, and shall so cover the ballot papers or pieces thereof that no person present shall have the opportunity of determining the constituency candidate or party for whom any particular voter has voted.
+(7) For the purposes of subsections (2) and (4) of this section, every ballot paper issued to a special voter shall be deemed to have been issued at a polling booth.

+(8) Except in the case of the ballot papers so selected therefrom, the Returning Officer shall inspect only the consecutive numbers on the ballot papers in the several parcels so opened, and shall so cover the ballot papers that no person present shall have the opportunity of determining the party or constituency candidate for whom any particular voter has voted.]